Najma-Collective/NoorCommunityAI/README.md

 1. Click **"Choose Progress File"** in the sidebar
 2. Select a JSON progress file (template: `sample-student-progress.json`)
-3. Nour will process the data using semantic search
+3. Noor will process the data using semantic search
 4. Teaching will be personalized based on student history

 **What Happens:**
 - System generates embeddings for recent sessions
 - When you chat, relevant context is retrieved using semantic similarity
-- Nour references your past performance, vocabulary, and preferences
+- Noor references your past performance, vocabulary, and preferences

 ### Step 3: Chat with Personalized Learning

-- Nour adapts to your level based on progress data
+- Noor adapts to your level based on progress data
 - Avoids re-teaching mastered vocabulary
 - Focuses on weaknesses identified in history
 - Uses your interests to contextualize examples